 In REBT, it is evidenced that several Irrational Beliefs can lead to self-sabotage, including:

-- Demand for Approval: Believing one must receive absolute approval from others.
+- Demand for Approval: Believing one absolutely must receive approval from significant others.

 - Global Self Rating: Judging oneself entirely based on specific actions or traits, leading to feelings of inadequacy.